Addiction Recovery Counseling Services, LLC (“ARCS”) Student Handbook

 Certified Abuse-Recovery Coach: for specialized Coaching of trauma survivors, including but not limited to survivors of childhood abuse, domestic violence, dysfunctional families, or of any extensive or protracted stressors.

-ARCS HEALING JOURNEY CURRICULUM
+ARCS JOURNEY CURRICULUM

 Course 1: The Cycle of Addiction